Cookies managing

 They shot up a cancer treatment center downtown

-Alexander Chernyavskiy, retired
+Alexander Chernyavskiy, pensioner

 Alexander Chernyavskiy with his wife